Open 7 days a week from 9am to 5pm

 She knows her Noorat from her Keilembete and her dry stone walls from her nested Maars.
 Gerdy will give you all the advice you need for a Volcanic Lakes and Plains adventure.
 She speaks a little Dutch and wants to help you make the very most of your stay.
 Gerdy’s customised maps are works of art full of tips, comments, arrows and circles that are just for you.

+Call in and test her knowledge, if she doesn’t have the answer you can bet your bottom dollar that she’ll know where to find it, but who knows, you may just end up having a friendly chat.
 She does have the “gift of the gab” so, we apologise in advance if your 5 minute stop in the Information Centre turns in to a 30 minute chat!

 Sign up to get the latest deals, tours & events along the Great Ocean Road

 Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawuurung, Eastern Maar & Gunditjmara.
 We pay our respects to their Ancestors, past present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.